simbrain/simbraindocs/src/docs/workspace/couplings.md

 - A coupling from one neuron group to another.
 - A coupling from a neuron groups' activations to most types of chart.
 - A coupling from a neuron group to a data world.
 On each iteration of the workspace the current activations of the neuron group are used to set the value of the current row of the data world.
 In this way activations can be logged and viewed in realtime.
-- A coupling from a neuron group's activation to text in a **Text World**.
+- A coupling from a neuron group's activation to text in a [Text World](../worlds/textworld.html).
 For example, when a vector is close enough to a specific vector (in a vector space) make the word "hello" appear in the text world.

 # Coupling Manager